Land Acknowledgment Activities 2021

 Following the congregation’s March adoption of the statement, the Land Acknowledgment Team began planning activities to advance its commitments.
 The framed statement and art were mounted at the top of the stairs, just outside the entrance to the sanctuary.

 In the church’s community garden, Jim Bare planted corn, beans, and squash in the Indigenous “Three Sisters” configuration.
-He put a land acknowledgment sign on the church garden and also at the Greencroft Goshen garden.
+He put a land acknowledgment sign on the church garden.
 In June, a Potawatomi land acknowledgment opened our outdoor Sunday worship services which focused on creation care.

 On August 1, the children of the congregation learned about Bodéwadmik (Potawatomi) culture through music and the “Three Sisters” planting in the garden.
 They imagined what the neighborhood might have looked like when only Native Americans lived here and when the nearby trail was a primary transportation route for people and goods.
 Two large portraits of contemporary Potawatomi dancers by Sharon Hoogstraten were exhibited in the Fellowship Hall.